-Moreover, on February 24, 2022, the Central Bank issued Communication "A" 7462 providing for the creation of the "Register of interoperable digital wallets" and establishing that any PSP wishing to provide a digital wallet service that allows making transfer payments initiated by reading QR codes must be registered therein.
+On February 24, 2022, the Central Bank issued Communication "A" 7462 (as amended and restated, "Communications "A" 7533) providing for the creation of the "Register of interoperable digital wallets" and establishing that any PSP wishing to provide a digital wallet service that allows making transfer payments initiated by reading QR codes must be registered therein.
 In addition, it defines a "digital wallet" service as the service offered by a financial institution or payment service provider (PSP) through an application on a mobile device or web browser that must allow making payments with transfer (PCT) and/or with other payment instruments.